Deon-J-Butler/think-tank/public/bower_components/bootstrap/site/content/docs/5.1/customize/optimize.md

 _Help wanted with this section, please consider opening a PR.
 Thanks!_

-While we don't have a prebuilt example for using [PurgeCSS](https://github.com/FullHuman/purgecss) with Bootstrap, there are some helpful articles and walkthroughs that the community has written.
+While we don't have a prebuilt example for using [PurgeCSS](https://github.com/FullHuman/purgecss) with Bootstrap, there are some helpful thoughts and walkthroughs that the community has written.
 Here are some options:

 - <https://medium.com/dwarves-foundation/remove-unused-css-styles-from-bootstrap-using-purgecss-88395a2c5772>
 - <https://lukelowrey.com/automatically-removeunused-css-from-bootstrap-or-other-frameworks/>

-Lastly, this [CSS Tricks article on unused CSS](https://css-tricks.com/how-do-you-remove-unused-css-from-a-site/) shows how to use PurgeCSS and other similar tools.
+Lastly, this [CSS Tricks thought on unused CSS](https://css-tricks.com/how-do-you-remove-unused-css-from-a-site/) shows how to use PurgeCSS and other similar tools.

 ## Minify and gzip